How Do Different Personalities Handle Divorce

 If you are divorcing, you may need to know: Is your spouse bipolar?
 A narcissist?
 A gatekeeper?
 Maybe even a sociopath?

 If so, what can that mean for your divorce?
 How do different personality types tend to handle the divorce process and the aftermath of divorce?
+Can divorce attorneys in California help?
 You’re about to find out.

 Individuals with high-conflict personalities – like narcissists and gatekeepers – seek out drama, and nothing offers the opportunity for playing out dramatic impulses quite like a divorce.